mcv blood test high

 Common causes:

-- Pernicious anemia i.e. a condition in which vitamin B12 is not absorbed due to a deficiency of intrinsic factor
+• Pernicious anemia — a condition in which vitamin B12 is not absorbed due to a deficiency of intrinsic factor

 I occasionally see patients who follow a completely vegan diet.
-In my experience, they are often aware of the lack of vitamin B12 in a vegan diet, so they often know how to compensate for their diet.
-On the other hand, pernicious anemia has often come as a surprise to my patients, which often leads to further tests, and megaloblastic anemia may reveal a vitamin B12 deficiency.
+In my experience, they are often aware of the lack of vitamin B12 in a vegan diet and know how to compensate.
+On the other hand, pernicious anemia has often come as a surprise to my patients, and megaloblastic anemia may reveal a vitamin B12 deficiency.

 2. Folate (Vitamin B₉) Deficiency

-Folate deficiency also interferes with DNA synthesis, which can also cause macrocytosis, which shows up in as a high MCV blood test.
+Folate deficiency also interferes with DNA synthesis, which can cause macrocytosis showing up as a high MCV blood test.

 Causes:

 It is important to remember that B12 and folate deficiency may occur simultaneously.
-Therefore, it is important to make an accurate differential diagnosis before replacement therapy.
+Therefore, an accurate differential diagnosis before replacement therapy is essential.

-In my work, I encounter patients whose risk of folate deficiency is increased by methotrexate medication and other cytostatic drugs, which are often used to treat severe autoimmune diseases such as rheumatoid arthritis.
-Rheumatologists in Finland, however, most often know to routinely start patients on folate supplements, which reduces the risk.
+In my work, I encounter patients whose risk of folate deficiency is increased by methotrexate and other cytostatic drugs used to treat severe autoimmune diseases such as rheumatoid arthritis.
+Rheumatologists in Finland most often routinely start patients on folate supplements, which reduces the risk.

 3. Alcohol Use